-- Our college's commitment to safeguarding and promoting the welfare of all learners - That safeguarding checks will be undertaken - The safeguarding requirements and responsibilities of the role, such as the extent to which the role will involve contact with children - Whether or not the role is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
-If the role is exempt, certain spent convictions and cautions are 'protected', so they do not need to be disclosed, and if they are disclosed, we cannot take them into account - That it is an offence to apply for the role if an applicant is barred from engaging in regulated activity relevant to children (where the role involves this type of regulated activity) - Include a link to our website which includes our child protection and safeguarding policy and our safer recruitment policy.
+- Our college's commitment to safeguarding and promoting the welfare of all learners - That safeguarding checks will be undertaken - The safeguarding requirements and responsibilities of the role, such as the extent to which the role will involve contact with children and vulnerable adults - Whether or not the role is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
+If the role is exempt, certain spent convictions and cautions are 'protected', so they do not need to be disclosed, and if they are disclosed, we cannot take them into account - That it is an offence to apply for the role if an applicant is barred from engaging in regulated activity relevant to children (where the role involves this type of regulated activity) - Include a link to our website which includes our Child & Adult Safeguarding Policy and our Safer Recruitment Policy.

-Application forms
+Application Forms